andrew/ultimate-awesome/README.md

 - [free-database-resources](https://github.com/getvmio/free-database-resources) - Database Free Resources | This repo collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
 Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for navig.
 - [awesome-small-dev-shops](https://github.com/gilbertginsberg/awesome-small-dev-shops) - 😎 A curated list of awesome small dev shops  (<= 30 employees).
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.
+- [gold-402](https://github.com/Haustorium12/gold-402) - ⚡ The gold standard for x402 resources.
+300+ projects, SDKs, tools, facilitators, and ecosystem data for the HTTP 402 Payment Required protocol.
+Curated by 24K Labs.
 - [awesome-ai-gtm](https://github.com/hculap/awesome-ai-gtm) - A curated list of AI agents and tools for building autonomous Go-to-Market (GTM) funnels - from ideation to customer success.
 - [awesome-ai-api-projects](https://github.com/HeMuling/awesome-ai-api-projects) - A list of projects that can use various ai api 可以使用ai api的各种项目列表.
 - [awesome-geo](https://github.com/henu-wang/awesome-geo) - 🔍 A curated list of Generative Engine Optimization (GEO) resources, tools, and guides for AI search engines (ChatGPT, Perplexity, Gemini).